 You are keen to explore independent schooling for your child, but what if the fees are just too overwhelming?
 It doesn’t necessarily mean a place at an independent school is unobtainable.
 Many schools are actively growing their financial aid funds to enable a wider range of families to access independent education - with everything from scholarships giving 5 percent off school fees to life-changing 110% bursaries on offer.

-Financial aid is an important priority for most independent schools - and there has been a real drive to provide fee assistance for the children and families who need it most.
+Financial aid is an important priority for most independent schools - and there has been a real drive to provide financial assistance for the children and families who need it most.
 Forget those preconceptions about independent schools being the preserve of the privileged: while some parents at the most prestigious schools might be financiers, others work several jobs just to afford the uniform.
-More families are likely to be eligible for help than you might think.
+More families are likely to be eligible for student financial support than you might think.

 - How can you find out whether you are entitled to financial aid?

-- How much of the school fees would this aid cover?
+- How much of the school fees would this financial support cover?

 - Will it last for the entire duration of your child’s school, or just one year?